Motivic cohomology of the Nisnevich classifying space of even Clifford groups: Introduction

 Following \cite{SV}, we studied the motivic cohomology rings of the Nisnevich classifying spaces of unitary groups in \cite{T1}, of spin groups in \cite{T2} and of projective general linear groups in \cite{T3}.
 This paper is a natural follow-up of \cite{T2}.
 In fact, we focus here on computing the motivic cohomology of the Nisnevich classifying space of even Clifford groups.
 These algebraic groups are closely related to spin groups.
 On the level of torsors, this is visible from the fact that a spin-torsor yields a quadratic form in $I^3$ through a surjective map with trivial kernel, while the torsors of the even Clifford groups are exactly the quadratic forms in $I^3$.

 The topological counterpart of the even Clifford group $\Gamma^+_n$ is the Lie group $Spin^c(n)$.
 The singular cohomology of the classifying space of $Spin^c(n)$ was computed by Harada and Kono in \cite{HK}.
 The main result we obtain in this article is a motivic version of \cite[Theorem 3.5]{HK}.
-More precisely, we prove the following. \begin{thm} For any $n \geq 2$, there exists a cohomology class $e_{2^{l(n)}}$ in bidegree $(2^{l(n)-1})[2^{l(n)}]$ such that the natural homomorphism of $H$-algebras
+More precisely, we prove the following. \begin{thm} Let $k$ be a field of characteristic different from $2$ containing a square root of $-1$.
+Then, for any $n \geq 2$, there exists a cohomology class $e_{2^{l(n)}}$ in bidegree $(2^{l(n)-1})[2^{l(n)}]$ such that the natural homomorphism of $H$-algebras

+is an isomorphism, where $I^{\circ}_{l(n)}$ is the ideal generated by $\theta_1, \dots ,\theta_{l(n)-1}$ and $l(n)=[\frac{n+1}{2}]$. \end{thm} The assumption on the characteristic of the ground field is necessary since the mod $2$ motivic cohomology of the point and the mod $2$ motivic Steenrod algebra are well understood in characteristic different from $2$ (see \cite{V3}).
+Moreover, we require also that $k$ contains a square root of $-1$, since in this case the action of the mod $2$ motivic Steenrod algebra on the mod $2$ motivic cohomology of the point is trivial, making our computation easier.
+Anyways, we suspect that a result similar to Theorem \ref{intro} would still hold after dropping this last assumption, but with more complicated relations involving Steenrod operations and $\rho=Sq^1 \tau$, where $\rho$ is the class of $-1$ in mod $2$ Milnor K-theory and $\tau$ is the generator of $H^{0,1} \cong \Z/2$.

-is an isomorphism, where $I^{\circ}_{l(n)}$ is the ideal generated by $\theta_1, \dots ,\theta_{l(n)-1}$ and $l(n)=[\frac{n+1}{2}]$. \end{thm} The similarity with the computation for the spin-case (see Theorem \ref{bso}) is clear.
+The similarity between Theorem \ref{intro} and the computation for the spin-case (see Theorem \ref{bso}) is clear.
 Nonetheless, a crucial difference is that, while $u_2$ is trivial in $H(BSpin_n)$, it is not in $H(B\Gamma^+_n)$ where the ideal of relations $I^{\circ}_{l(n)}$ is generated by the action of the motivic Steenrod algebra over $u_3=Sq^1u_2$.
 This also explains the gap between $k(n)$ in Theorem \ref{bso} and $l(n)$ in Theorem \ref{intro}, which is due to discrepancies in the maximal length of the regular sequences in $H(BSO_n)$ obtained by applying certain Steenrod operations to $u_2$ and $u_3$ respectively.